CarlosFonseca75/zip-codes-api/README.md

 npm run start:dev
 ```

+Additionally, be sure that you have added the **.env** file necessary to run this API.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:4000/health](http://localhost:4000/health) with your browser to see the result.